abhadani1708/css-grid/README.md

 # css-grid
-css grid property is shown
+css grid property is shown using media queries